BIRKHAUS

 The Maakri 23 building was built in 1910 for the Birk family.
 It was designed by Aleksander Jaron and serves as one of the best examples of Art Nouveau architecture in Tallinn, also being an object of heritage protection.
 The same family had established their business here in 1820, making it the oldest company of its kind in Tallinn.

 At present, OÜ Sol Eesti is providing dry cleaning and laundry services in the building, and there is also the Hairhouse hairdressing salon.
-The rest of the facilities are occupied by offices – this is the location of the Estonian Athletic Association, the Sven Sillar Law Office, the real estate developer Blauhaus OÜ and Ingrad Kinnisvara OÜ.
+The rest of the facilities are occupied by offices – this is the location of the Köögikompanii, the Sven Sillar Law Office, the real estate developer Blauhaus OÜ and Ingrad Kinnisvara OÜ.

 History